butuzov/todayilearned/Productivity/search-engines.md

 ## Pro Tips

- * Bookmarkelets for regular search (recent news in the field)
+ * Bookmarkelet for regular twitter search on term for a week period

   ```javascript
   // Twitter Search for Recent Tips in Go Programming